remap-cisreg/peakMerge/README.md

 # peakMerge
 A simple tool to integrate peak called experiments.
-Use the python API for more options and a more flexible usage.

 Use "python peakMerge.py -h" for help.